neochrome/todo.vim/README.md

 Usage
 -----
 Todo items are denoted by putting square brackets first on a line (after any indentation).

 Checking/unchecking is done by pressing `ctrl+space` in normal mode.

+To enable checkbox toggling in a new buffer issue `:set ft=todo`.

-Any file extension can be used as long as the last line of the file reads `vim: ft=todo`
+Any file extension can be used as long as the last line of the file reads `vim: ft=todo`.

-For a complete example please see [example.txt](todo.vim/blob/master/example.txt)
+For a complete example please see [example.txt](todo.vim/blob/master/example.txt).